ricolab/Chromatinsight_py3/README.md

 - In production environments, consider setting memory and CPU limits appropriately.

 This Dockerfile provides a solid foundation for running **Chromatinsight_py3** in any Docker-compatible environment, ensuring consistency and reproducibility for your ChIP-seq data analyses.

+You may also find the Docker image in https://hub.docker.com/repository/docker/juanochoteco0/chromatinsight_py3/general